Skip to main content

 Fifty-Three

 Kim is explaining more of the transcribed tablets to Wallace.
-They speak of someone called "Dagda" who Kim says was the most powerful of all the Celtic gods.
+They speak of someone called "Dagda", who Kim says was the most powerful of all the Celtic gods.
 They also mention Dagda's mate, Morrigan.
-She tells Wallace that the Celtic year was split into a two halves, the warm season and the cold.
+She tells Wallace that the Celtic year was split into two halves, the warm season and the cold.
 The text talks about Dagda bringing the cold season unless children are offered to him.
-He tells her Cutler's intenstines were shaped into the letter "I".
-At around 1am they kiss just as Clare screams upstairs.
+He tells her Cutler's intestines were shaped into the letter "I".
+At around 1am, they kiss just as Clare screams upstairs.

 Fifty-Four

-When Kim goes downstairs Wallace hands her the coffee.
-He asks he her how Clare is and what "Samain" means.
+When Kim goes downstairs, Wallace hands her the coffee.
+He asks her how Clare is and what "Samain" means.
 She says that it's an old Celtic word meaning "the end of summer".
 The tablet inscriptions mean that children were sacrificed to stop Dagda from coming.
-One of the skulls she has tested was from 1823 so children must have been killed in the same spot for thousands of years, on the night of Samain, in threes as this was a mystical number to the Celts.
+One of the skulls she has tested was from 1823, so children must have been killed in the same spot for thousands of years, on the night of Samain, in threes, as this was a mystical number to the Celts.
 Three children have now gone missing in Longfield.
 Samain is on 31st October, Halloween.
-It's Halloween tomorrow, the most important time of the year for withes.
+It's Halloween tomorrow, the most important time of the year for witches.
 Why would the killer spell out the word?
-Who is going to sacrifice the chidren tomorrow?
+Who is going to sacrifice the children tomorrow?
 Was it Cooper who must know about the ritual?
-Wallace wonders if the legend is true, would killing children prevent his coming.
+Wallace wonders if the legend is true; would killing children prevent his coming?

 Fifty-Five

-Wallace drives to Cooper's house but a neightbour tells him he is out.
+Wallace drives to Cooper's house, but a neighbour tells him he is out.
 He asks Dayton via his two-way radio to send a car to Cooper's address and watch the house.
-If Cooper shows up he wants him brought in for questioning.
+If Cooper shows up, he wants him brought in for questioning.
 It's 10.56am.

 Wallace drives to Dexter Grange and knocks on the door.
-When nobody answers he goes around the side and breaks in.
-He searches the downstairs for evidence but finds nothing.
-Upstairs he discovers that no rooms have any carpets or furniture.
-One of the rooms has a pentigram drawn in chalk on its floorboards.
+When nobody answers, he goes around the side and breaks in.
+He searches downstairs for evidence but finds nothing.
+Upstairs, he discovers that no rooms have any carpets or furniture.
+One of the rooms has a pentagram drawn in chalk on its floorboards.
 Wallace thinks of witchcraft and wonders if Cooper and Dexter are in this together.
-Her gets into his car and drives off.
+He gets into his car and drives off.

 Fifty-Six